Reasons why homes don't sell

 The condition of your home

 There is a lot of competition out there to sell homes.
 Your home has to compete against other similar homes for sale, as well as competing against shiny brand new homes.
 The more you can do to make your home look appealing to a buyer, the better your chances for a quick sale.
-Look at your home with a critical eye put yourself in the buyers position.
+Look at your home with a critical eye put yourself in the buyer's position.
 A buyer doesn't want to have to do anything except move in.
-Your best bang for the buck in improving the condition of your home are paint and flooring.
+Your best bang for the buck in improving the condition of your home is paint and flooring.
 Make sure that all of the paint is in great condition, both inside and out.
 Repainting doesn't cost too much, and will usually make the biggest impact on buyers.
-Make sure all of the flooring looks good too.
+Make sure all of the floorings look good too.
 You may want to consider putting in new carpet.
-Again, its not that expensive but it sure does make an impact on buyers coming to look at your home.
+Again, it's not that expensive but it sure does make an impact on buyers coming to look at your home.

 Location, location, location

-Its the oldest cliche in the world, but its true.
-When it comes to real estate, its all about location!
-When it comes to homes, things like how good the schools are, crime rates, visual appeal of the neighborhood and noise or the smell of pollution can all effect how desirable the location is.
-If you're in a bad location, a good real estate agent may help to minimize some of the impact by suggesting improvements to the house.
+It's the oldest cliche in the world, but it's true.
+When it comes to real estate, it's all about location!
+When it comes to homes, things like how good the schools are, crime rates, visual appeal of the neighborhood, and noise or the smell of pollution can all affect how desirable the location is.
+If you're in a bad location, a good real estate agent may help to minimize some of the impacts by suggesting improvements to the house.
 But the only really reliable way to overcome a bad location is with a lower price.
-Simply put, an identical home in a bad location wont sell for as much as the same home in a better location.
+Simply put, an identical home in a bad location won't sell for as much as the same home in a better location.

 Your marketing campaign is out of steam

 The best listing agents all use an aggressive marketing plan to market their listings.
-If your listing agent isn't making sure your home can be found easily on the internet, isn't actively touting his or her listings to other agents in the area (yes, that happens and it's VERY frustrating when a listing agent doesn't put all info into the MLS system for Buyer's agent downloading), isn't running ads in the local publications, then it might be time to change agents.
+If your listing agent isn't making sure your home can be found easily on the internet, isn't actively touting his or her listings to other agents in the area (yes, that happens and it's VERY frustrating when a listing agent doesn't put all info into the MLS system for Buyer's agent downloading), isn't running ads on Google, Facebook, and Instagram, then it might be time to change agents.
 Garden Realty agents believe in personal involvement with the buyers or buyer's agents.
-We make every effort to personally show your property instead of simply providing access to buyer's agents via lock boxes.
+We make every effort to personally show your property instead of simply providing access to buyer's agents via lockboxes.
 We know how to show properties and what features to highlight to prospective buyers.
-If all your agent has done is put a sign in your front yard, add your home to the local MLS, and put a lock box on your front door, then that agent isn't coming close to doing all that can be done to effectively market your home.
+If all your agent has done is put a sign in your front yard, add your home to the local MLS, and put a lockbox on your front door, then that agent isn't coming close to doing all that can be done to effectively market your home.